Ezekiel-Zhao/DocLayNet_fine-tuning-/README.md

-# fine-tuning faster-R-CNN-50-FPN(pretrained on Publaynet) on DocLatNet
+fine-tuning faster-R-CNN-50-FPN(pretrained on Publaynet) on DocLayNet